Frankfurt banker headcount to drop despite Brexit boost - study

 Helaba expects 1,500 new Brexit-related jobs for Frankfurt this year and next, on top of 2,000 such jobs already created in 2020 and earlier.

-Frankfurt is home to Deutsche Bank (DBKGn.DE), Commerzbank (CBKG.DE) and the European Central Bank as well as the European headquarters for scores of non-German banks.
+Frankfurt is home to Deutsche Bank, Commerzbank and the European Central Bank as well as the European headquarters for scores of non-German banks.

 Frankfurt has been dubbed Bankfurt or Mainhattan, after the river Main that the city straddles.